jao45gg/jao45gg/README.md

 ### Hello World, I'm João  👋

-## I'm a Software Engineerging Student at Driven Education !!
+## I'm a Software Engineering Student at Driven Education !!
 - ✍ You can find my projects here [portfolio]
 - 🌱 I’m currently learning React
 - ⚡ Fun fact: i speak 2 languages, but i'm looking for more ! ( Portuguese and English (not fluent) )